digitalkosovski/DeepOCR/README.md

 ## Instructions and comments

-Run the script on the terminal to launch a web interface.

-Remember to add your API key:
+Remember to add your API key on the script:

 <pre> client = OpenAI(
     api_key="YOUR API KEY",  # Replace with your DeepSeek API key